railsstudent/angular2-appcheck/README.md

-# Angular 2 Project that demonstrates angular material (ng2-material) and charts (ng2-charts)
+# Angular 2 Project to get first-hand experience of the framework.

-No plan to upgrade angular2 RC 1 due to issue in ng2-material
+Angular 2 Project that demonstrates angular material (ng2-material) and charts (ng2-charts) No plan to upgrade angular2 RC 1 due to issue in ng2-material

 ## Install npm packages